Menetries's warbler: Ecology

 It occurs in scrub, thickets, open woodland, cultivated areas and gardens in areas with dry, continental climates.
 It is typically found in steppe regions, on mountain slopes and along rivers and is often associated with tamarisk bushes.
 It forages among leaves and branches for insects and other invertebrates, starting at the top of a bush and moving downwards.
 It also feeds on fruit and seeds.

 Reproduction

 The cup-shaped nest is built in low vegetation, up to 90 cm above the ground.
 It is made of twigs, stems and grass leaves with feathers and hair used in the lining.
 Four or five eggs are laid and are incubated for 11 to 13 days.
 They are glossy white with brown spots.
 The young birds fledge after 10 or 11 days.
 Both sexes are involved in incubating the eggs and caring for the young.
 They usually raise two broods during the breeding season.

+Status

+This species has a wide distribution range and a stable population.
+The global population size has not been quantified, but it is not believed to approach the threshold for vulnerability.
+For this reasons it assessed at a conservation status of "least-concern" in the IUCN Red List.